 I wrote an article for VegEdge, the Cornell Cooperative Extension vegetable crops newsletter for growers and extension personnel.
 In the article, I provide information on seed treatment recommendations for onion maggot management based on field trials conducted by Brian Nault.

-I presented this research at the the annual meeting of the Entomological Society of America in St. Louis, MO in November in the student 10 minute paper competition.
+I presented this research to colleagues at the the annual meeting of the Entomological Society of America in St. Louis, MO in November 2019 as a 10 minute student talk

-Upcoming, I will be presenting this research at the Cornell Entomology annual graduate student symposium (17 January 2020) as well as growers at the Empire State Producers Expo in Syracuse, NY (15 January 2020).
-At the Expo, I will give a 25 minute talk sharing the results and management implications of the research with onion growers from across the state.
+This research was presented at the Empire State Producers Expo in Syracuse, NY (15 January 2020) as a 25 minute talk sharing the results and management implications of the research with onion growers from across the state.

 In the summer and fall of 2018, the project outcomes were mainly in the form of grower contact.
 Working on this project, we met with growers sometimes on a weekly basis while monitoring their fields.
 These served as valuable opportunities to discuss the project with growers and to hear their concerns and management approaches.
 We were able to use these discussions to remind growers of the importance of rotating their fields and using different seed treatments.